sukeesh/Jarvis/NEW_FUNCTIONALITIES.md

 ### FB
 Jarvis will log into your facebook account by asking id and password from user or use saved passwords (if saved previously).
 **To log in just type**: fb_login and follow the directions given.

+### Wiki
+Jarvis will get information from wikipedia.
+**To use wiki just type**: wiki followed by search if you want to get pages related to the query, summary to get the summary of page, and content to get all the plain text information on a page.